Lottery Annuity Payments

 Lottery winners can choose to receive payouts in one lump-sum payment or through a structured settlement that provides annual payments spread over a long-term period.
 There are pros and cons involved in either choice.

 Before lottery winners can collect their jackpot, they usually must make one important decision: Do they want to collect their winnings all at once or over a long period of time?

-In many cases (though not in every state), they can choose either to take a one-time, lump-sum award.
-Or they can enter into a long-term payment agreement.
+In many cases (though not in every state), they can choose a one-time, lump-sum award or they can enter into a long-term payment agreement.
 This structured settlement allows them to receive years or decades of periodic disbursements from an annuity account set up for them by their state lottery commission.

 Each choice has its pros and cons.

 Lottery winners who consider themselves savvy investors typically pick the lump-sum option so they can beat the long-term market returns by immediately investing the money in high-yield financial options, including real estate, commodities, precious metals, stocks or bonds.

 On the other hand, taking the money now means they can make extravagant purchases or pay off large amounts of debt with their newfound, upfront cash.